Galamrani/ToDo-list/README.md

 ## File Structure
 The project contains the following files:

--app.js: The main server file containing the Express.js application logic.
+- app.js: The main server file containing the Express.js application logic.
--public/css/styles.css: The CSS file for styling the web application.
+- public/css/styles.css: The CSS file for styling the web application.
--views/list.ejs: The EJS template file for rendering the HTML content.
+- views/list.ejs: The EJS template file for rendering the HTML content.

 ## Features
--Add new items to the to-do list.
+- Add new items to the to-do list.
--Mark items as completed by checking the checkboxes.
+- Mark items as completed by checking the checkboxes.
--Delete items from the to-do list by clicking the delete button
+- Delete items from the to-do list by clicking the delete button

 ## Deployment
 The application has been deployed using the Cyclic platform.
 To access the deployed website, use the provided deployment URL.